aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttagrangestart/title/_index.md

 ---
 title: StructuredDocumentTagRangeStart.Title
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the friendly name associated with this structured document tag.
-Can not be null.
+Can not be null in C#
 type: docs
 weight: 160
 url: /net/aspose.words.markup/structureddocumenttagrangestart/title/